Bug report #2297

 WFS loading is very slow: I always thought that was due to bandwidth, but now it seems more likely that XML parsing is the culprit (thanks Furieri for noticing!).
 The same can be see in GML loading from local file.
 The effect seems particularly heavy on Windows.

-#1 Updated by Marco Hugentobler almost 10 years ago
+#1 Updated by Marco Hugentobler over 10 years ago

 Is there a test server instance / test file?

 The WFS provider uses a different approach than the GML reader of OGR.
 So probably they are slow for different reasons.